 - Of all Coach bags I’ve seen with COACH zipper pulls, they have been counterfeit.
 I have read that some authentic bags have had COACH embossed zipper pulls, but the ones in the photos are those I often see on fakes.

 - Many modern bags have the Coach logo imprinted on the hardware.
 It is sometimes subtle – on the inward-facing side of a buckle, for instance.
 The logo need not be on every piece of hardware or even the majority.
 Sometimes it might only be on one thing, and sometimes there are none at all.

 - The shape of the hardware is important to pay attention to.
 Some differences are very obvious if you pay attention.

 - COMMON MYTH: all authentic Coach bags have YKK zippers – untrue!

 - Most modern Coach bags are made in China, not the USA.
 The country of manufacture appears in the creed, but there are sometimes fabric tags sewn into the lining as well.

-- I have seen authentic Coach bags made in the USA (some specifically marked New York City), China, Turkey, Costa Rica, Mexico, Italy, India, Hungary and the Dominican Republic.
+- I have seen authentic Coach bags made in the USA (many vintage bags are specifically marked New York City), China, Turkey, Costa Rica, Mexico, Italy, India, Hungary, Philippines, Vietnam and the Dominican Republic.
 There may be others as well.

-- Coach bags are not made in Korea.
+- Many counterfeit Coach bags are marked ‘made in Korea.’

 *Reliable sources include Coach.com, authorized Coach retailers, purseforum.com, and other well-known/respected businesses and collectors.
 Reliable sources do not include websites that sell “replica” merchandise.
 Some individuals who sell Coach on eBay and other sites can be trusted to have authentic Coach that you can compare yours to, but many sell counterfeit items – use common sense and take care who you listen to.